 Editors ensure to rule out a possibility of plagiarism, duplicate or redundant publication.

 Editors make the final decision to accept or reject a paper for publication after considering all comments of peer reviewers.
 Final editorial decision and reasons for it are communicated to authors.
+The editors reserve the right not to accept the material submitted for publication if it does not correspond to the topic and profile of the journal.
+Other reasons for refusal, except for purely academic ones, are not allowed.
+Researchers who intend to publish their articles in a journal are required to participate in the peer review.

 Authors of publications: